-The Florida Fish and Wildlife Conservation Commission (FWC) will host a free hunter safety course on April 21 and April 22 from 8 a.m. to 5 p.m.
+The Florida Fish and Wildlife Conservation Commission (FWC) will host two free hunter safety courses on March 22 and March 23 from 8 a.m. until 5 p.m. in Palm Beach County.

 Participants attending only on March 23 must successfully complete the online portion of the course prior to attending and bring the final Web report to the FWC course.
 The report does not have to be notarized.

 Students will learn about several topics, including hunting laws, safe gun handling and hunter ethics/responsibility before taking the final test.
 The course also includes live-firing instruction on a shooting range.